CCA-Public/digital-archives-manual/guides/administration.md

 * Clone the `archivematica-devtools repo` to your home folder on the pipeline server
 * Change paths in the scripts to point to correct locations

+<a name="clearingspace"></a>
+## Clearing space when local disk is nearly full

+When local disk space on one of the Archivematica pipelines is almost full, IT will send an alert.
+To clear space, you may delete some logs and well as older MySQL and Elasticsearch backups, namely:

+* `/srv/am-db-backups`: Keep latest backup; all others can be deleted
+* `/srv/am-es-backups`: Keep latest backup (check file size to ensure it's a real backup); all others can be deleted
+* `/var/log/elasticsearch`: Delete any logs more than a month old

 <a name="restarting"></a>
 ## Restarting services